-For other details such as policy on computation of NAV, rounding off, procedure in case of delay in disclosure of NAV etc., kindly refer to SAI.
+For other details such as policy on computation of NAV, investment in foreign securities, rounding off, procedure in case of delay in disclosure of NAV etc., kindly refer to SAI.

 B. NEW FUND OFFER (NFO) EXPENSES

 These expenses are incurred for the purpose of various activities related to the NFO like sales and distribution fees, marketing and advertising expenses, Registrar & Transfer Agents' expenses, printing and stationary, bank charges etc.